prometheus/docs/content/docs/operating/configuration.md

 ## Configuration file

 To specify which configuration file to load, use the `-config.file` flag.
-The configuration file (including rule files) can be reloaded at runtime by sending SIGHUP to the Prometheus process.

 The file is written in [YAML format](http://en.wikipedia.org/wiki/YAML), defined by the scheme described below.